mendix/docs/content/en/docs/refguide/modeling/application-logic/microflows-and-nanoflows/microflows/error-handling-in-microflows.md

 ## 1 Introduction

 When working with microflows, it is important to realize that there are always transactions.
 These transactions help in achieving the correct result.
-In case something goes wrong, they also help us to keep all the information in our application consistent.
+They also keep all the information in our application consistent in case something goes wrong.

 This document tells you how errors can be handled in microflows, how error handling transactions work, and how different error handling options can be combined.
 It also provides information on how you can inspect errors using predefined error objects.

 ## 2 Transactions

 ### 2.1 Transactions Keep Your Data Consistent

-Everything that happens in the platform happens in a transaction.
+Everything that happens in the Mendix Runtime happens in a transaction.
 What is more, unless otherwise specified, everything is executed or nothing is executed.
-Accordingly, if you don't specify any error handling and the microflow you are trying to execute gives you an error, nothing will be executed.
+Accordingly, if you do not specify any error handling and the microflow you are trying to execute gives you an error, nothing will be executed.
 This means that all the objects you created or changed will be reverted, you will not get the text feedback, and the platform will not show the new page.
 Either every single step in the microflow is successfully executed or nothing is executed.
 That is the only way to keep processes and data consistent.

 ### 2.2 Transactions Keep the Changes Isolated